 by Brian Tight, Director of Developer Relations & Lake Worth Regional Director, Campbell Property Management

-Has your community recently experienced developer turnover?
+Has your community hired a reserve expert?
+Or did they calculate their reserves themselves?
 Let us know in the comment section below.